-Even though it might initially sound weird to you, insect kibble for dogs makes complete sense as the next big thing in the dog food industry.
-It is not a mystery that with each passing year the Earth’s climate is rapidly changing.
-Simply put, conventional meat-based pet-food will soon not be sustainable.
+Even though it might initially sound strange, using insect-based kibble for dogs actually makes a lot of sense as the next big thing in the dog food industry.
+It’s no secret that our planet’s climate is rapidly changing, and traditional meat-based pet food will soon become unsustainable.

 What is Insect Kibble for Dogs?